simonsobs/socs/docs/agents/http_camera.rst

 .. highlight:: rst

-.. _acti_camera:
+.. _http_camera:

 ====================
-ACTi Camera Agent
+HTTP Camera Agent
 ====================

-The ACTi Camera Agent is an OCS Agent which grabs screenshots from ACTi cameras and saves files to a directory.
+The HTTP Camera Agent is an OCS Agent which grabs screenshots from cameras using HTTP requests and saves files to a directory.

 .. argparse::
-    :filename: ../socs/agents/acti_camera/agent.py
+    :filename: ../socs/agents/http_camera/agent.py
     :func: add_agent_args
     :prog: python3 agent.py